Pod Point

 PPC-20

-Charger displays 'Schedule Active' or refuses to start charging outside set times, user believes it is a fault
+Charger displays 'Schedule Active' or refuses to start charging outside set times, which the user may perceive as a fault.

 Charging Schedule / Smart Tariff Misconfiguration